 A French speaking guide based in London.
-I also guide at Hampton Court Palace, Windsor, Bath, Stonehenge, Oxford.
+I also guide at Hampton Court Palace and Windsor Castle.

 'Thank you so much for your wonderful day of touring!
 We all agreed that it was a full and meaningful day, so enriched by your knowledge.
 Louise, you have the talent of being able to share facts in an interesting and logical way.
 Your pleasant and considerate manner was much appreciated.'
 This was the kind testimonial I received recently from an Australian client.
 I work hard to give my clients the best day possible and it is my pleasure to show London and all its beauty to my visitors.

 Biographical details.: BA Hons in Modern Languages.
 MA Applied Linguistics.
 Have lived overseas both in France and Germany whilst studying at the University of Grenoble and at the University of Munich.
 Have travelled extensively and have used private guides overseas and so know what is expected of a good guide.
 Work experience at Arthur Andersen as Customs Consultant and also as a legal recruitment consultant.

 My professional experience means that I am well-suited to taking executives and partners on tours, be they in chauffeur driven cars or by public transport.
 Sometimes the best way to see London is to use a combination of black cabs, red buses, the tube and the river boats.
 That way you see the rich diversity of London.